gaswelder/che/README.md

 # Che - modified C

-This is a modified variant of C. The main goal is to get rid of many manual hassle the standard C has: forward declarations, meddling with headers, composing the command line in the right order and other annoyances like that.
+This is a modified variant of C. The main goal is to get rid of the manual hassle the standard C has: forward declarations, meddling with headers, composing the command line in the right order and other annoyances like that.

-This is a translator that converts Che to C99 and uses the `c99` command installed in the system to produce an executable.
+This is a translator that converts Che to C99 and uses the `c99` command installed in the system to produce the executable.
 [`c99`](http://pubs.opengroup.org/onlinepubs/9699919799//utilities/c99.html)
 is a command specified by POSIX, and typically GCC or Clang packages have this binding installed.
 If not, it is easy to create manually for